 The amount of wax deposits is weighed.
 The cold finger is removed either once or several times at fixed intervals and the amount of wax deposits is weighed.

-The aims of the cold finger tests are to measure the wax deposition temperature WDT, the total wax content, the wax appearance temperature WAT for practitioners and the influence of shear on the amount of wax deposited.
+The aims of the cold finger tests are to measure the wax precipitation temperature WPT, the total wax content, the wax appearance temperature WAT for practitioners and the influence of shear on the amount of wax deposited.
 The comparison of untreated and treated samples provides information on the effectiveness of the inhibitors used.

 The devices differ significantly when it comes to tempering the oil sample.
 The original/classic cold finger method uses an open water bath.
 This has limitations in terms of temperature range, handling and workplace safety.